-“I took Flynn’s word over her’s,” I say finally.
-Gail groans mournfully at the confession.
+“I took Flynn’s word over hers,” I say finally.
+Gail groans mournfully at the confession, but continues cleaning the glass.
 Yeah, I know.

 “Why would you do that?”
 Jason asks.

 “John has never steered me wrong.
-Why would he do it now?”
+Why would I think he would do it now?”

 “I can’t talk about it,” I sigh.
 “I have to try to fix this shit.”
 I grab my keys and jacket and dash out of the door I had entered not 20 minutes earlier.
 It’s hard to believe this whole thing took place in that small amount of time.